boyter/scc/README.md

 Dual-licensed under MIT or the [UNLICENSE](http://unlicense.org).

+### Install

+If you are comfortable using Go and have >= 1.10 installed the usual `go get -u github.com/boyter/scc/` will install for you.

+If you are looking for binaries see [Releases](https://github.com/boyter/scc/releases) for Windows, GNU/Linux and macOS for both i386 and x86_64 bit machines.

+A snap install exists https://snapcraft.io/scc thanks to [Ricardo](https://feliciano.tech/).
+You can run `sudo snap install scc` to install it.

+If you would like to assist with getting `scc` added into apt/homebrew/chocolatey/etc... please submit a PR or at least raise an issue with instructions.

+### Background

 Read all about how it came to be along with performance benchmarks,

  - https://boyter.org/posts/sloc-cloc-code/